Sigmatic/SigmaticUI/README.md

 And many many more features

 ## Documentation
-Documentation shall be available throught CocoaDocs shortly
+Documentation shall be available through CocoaDocs shortly

 ## Contribution
 Can't say no to that!